Cooper search warrants: Husband's story inconsistent

-Brad Cooper's attorneys, Howard Kurtz and Seth Blum, said in a statement late Tuesday afternoon that the release of the warrants makes public the state of the police investigation as it was six weeks ago and that they "shed no light on who killed Nancy Cooper."
+Brad Cooper's attorneys, Howard Kurtz and Seth Blum, said in late Tuesday afternoon that the release of the warrants makes public the state of the police investigation as it was six weeks ago and that they "shed no light on who killed Nancy Cooper."

 "Had substantial, credible evidence pointed to Brad Cooper, he would be in (police) custody," they said in the statement.